AleksejB/ping-again/README.md

 average ping value.

 ## Short Pings vs Long Pings
-Short pings are pings for which the app will send 5-15 packets to the host (the nubmer can be changed in settings) before avergaing the ping value.
+Short pings are pings for which the app will send 5-15 ICMP packets to the host (the nubmer can be changed in settings) before avergaing the ping value.

-Long Pings are pings for which the app will send 50-150 packets to the host (also can be changed in settings) before averaging the ping value.
+Long Pings are pings for which the app will send 50-150 ICMP packets to the host (also can be changed in settings) before averaging the ping value.

 ## Screenshots & Video